PLEASE CALL US FOR AN APPOINTMENT

 Chelation: Treating Heavy Metal Toxicity and Cardiovascular Disease

 The term chelation (pronounced key-lay-shun) is derived from “chelos”, the Greek word for claw.
-Chelation therapy is an established treatment, used in conventional medicine for removing heavy metals, such as lead and mercury from the body.
+Chelation therapy is an established complementary and alternative medicine elective aimed at restoring whole body health and reducing body burden of heavy metals, such as lead and mercury from the body.
 Chelation therapy is also used in the treatment of cardiovascular, autoimmune and neurodegenerative diseases.
 Please CLICK HERE for a list of conditions treated using chelation therapy.

 Heavy metals such as lead, mercury and arsenic are toxic to the body.
 High levels of these toxic metals in the body often result in a wide range of debilitating symptoms.
 Lead toxicity can lead to higher rates of Parkinsonism and cognitive decline in adults, and learning and behavioral difficulties in children.
 Mercury exposure is associated with mood disturbances, cardiovascular conditions such as high blood pressure, infertility and immune dysfunction.
 Arsenic is a known carcinogen and can increase the risk for diabetes.